figment-networks/graph-demo/README.md

 - graphcall
 - manager - orchestrates worker process(es), interface to data store, and exposes API for querying Network Graph
 - runner - a mock of `graph-node`'s WASM mapping runtime
-- subgraphs - contains sample subgraphs
+- subgraphs - contains sample subgraphs for this demo

 ## Setup